Dale Hawerchuk: Post-playing career

 Hawerchuk became the president, director of hockey operations, and primary owner of the Ontario Provincial Junior A Hockey League's Orangeville Crushers in 2007.
 He left this position in 2010.

 On June 4, 2010, the Barrie Colts of the Ontario Hockey League named Hawerchuk as their head coach and director of hockey operations.
 The 2010–11 season was a rebuilding one for the Colts, as the team went 15–49–2–2, missing the playoffs for the first time in team history.
 In his sophomore year, the 2011–12 season, Hawerchuk amassed a record of 40–23–3–2; a significant improvement over his rookie season as bench boss of the Colts.

 Personal life

 Hawerchuk was born in Toronto, Ontario, but grew up in Oshawa, Ontario.
 He was married to Crystal, whom he met in Manitoba while playing for the Jets.
 The couple had three children.

-Hawerchuck's son Ben Hawerchuk plays professional hockey as a forward for the Jacksonville Icemen of the ECHL.
+Hawerchuk's son Ben Hawerchuk plays professional hockey as a forward for the Cincinnati Cyclones of the ECHL.
 Ben had previously played for the Barrie Colts.

 Illness and death

 In 2019, Hawerchuk announced he would be taking a leave of absence from the Colts for health reasons, which was later revealed to be stomach cancer.
-Hawerchuk completed a course of chemotherapy in April 2020, but died on August 18, 2020 at the age of 57.
+Hawerchuk completed a course of chemotherapy in April 2020, but died on August 18, 2020, at the age of 57.
 He was buried in Thornton Cemetery in Oshawa.

+The new incarnation of the Jets, as a tribute to Hawerchuk, would include said tribute as part of their 10th anniversary logo for the 2020/21 season (the logo also being worn as a patch on all team jerseys), with his number 10 in the center enclosed in a black circle.